-Objective: To perform lingual and cultural translation and cross-sectional validation of the Food Allergy Quality of Life Questionnaire-Parent Form (FAQLQ-PF).
+Objective: To translate and perform a cross-sectional validation of the Food Allergy Quality of Life Questionnaire-Parent Form (FAQLQ-PF).

-Methods: Parents of 54 subjects previously diagnosed of food allergy were recruited to perform lingual and cultural translation into Spanish of the FAQLQ-PF.
+Methods: The parents of 54 children diagnosed with food allergy were recruited to assess the Spanish version of the FAQLQ-PF (S-FQLQ-PF).

-Results: Translation to Spanish of the S-FQLQ-PF according to the WHO guidelines (including a forward-backward translation) was performed.
-Statistical analysis showed that feasibility, reliability and internal consistency presented very good results for global S-FAQLQ-PF score and for the different domains.
-Construct validity was assessed and results suggest that S-FAQLQ-PF has lower capability to measure HRQL in younger children.
-Finally, cross-sectional validation of the S-FAQLQ-PF demonstrate that patients' age, severity of symptoms or number of reactions affect the HRQL of a pediatric Spanish population, whereas sex, food implicated, number of implicated foods, transgression with the implicated food as well as presence of anaphylaxis don't affect HRQL.
+Results: The S-FQLQ-PF was translated into Spanish according to WHO guidelines (including a forward-backward translation).
+The statistical analysis showed that feasibility, reliability, and internal consistency were very good for the global S-FAQLQ-PF score and for the different domains.
+Assessment of construct validity indicated that S-FAQLQ-PF has reduced capacity for measurement of HRQOL in younger children.
+Cross-sectional validation of the S-FAQLQ-PF demonstrated that HRQOL of a Spanish pediatric population was affected by patient age, severity of symptoms, and number of reactions.
+HRQOL was not affected by sex, food implicated, number of foods implicated, ingestion of the implicated food, or presence of anaphylaxis.

-Conclusion: We report the lingual and cultural translation of the specific food allergy HRQL questionnaire - FAQLQ-PF - into Spanish language, and it has been used to demonstrate the influence of different factors, such as patients' age, severity of symptoms or number of reactions, in the HRQL of a pediatric Spanish population.
+Conclusion: Translation into Spanish and cultural validation of the FAQLQ-PF demonstrated the influence of factors, such as patient age, severity of symptoms, and number of reactions on the HRQOL of a pediatric Spanish population.